cruzelx/Genetic-Algorithm/GA/README.md

 This is a demonstration of Genetic Algorithm at it's basic level.
 Run GApasswordwithclass.py.

-Edit the line below to apply your own sentence, population size and convergence.
+Edit the lines below to apply your own sentence, population size and convergence.

 ```
 x = GA("alex bhattarai 073bex402 pulchowk campus",500)